johnsogg/cs2270/homeworks/hw-1-linked-lists/README.md

 you like and get instant gratification.

-Create an account on the RetroGrade server, and be sure to use correct information---_especially your student ID number_.
+Create an account on the RetroGrade server, and be sure to use correct information. _Especially your student ID number_.
 To turn in an assignment, just use the file upload box to upload your `linked_list.cpp` file.
 Don't mix languages in one upload, though, unless you like error messages.